dribnet/purvs/README.md

 The third photo is the two reactions of the same person when she see the human skeleton model.

 I used three unused codes, the focused part is represented by a star pattern, the background part is represented by the pixels of the dot, and the slash is used to indicate the dynamic concept.
+In the first photo, I added a pattern of slender triangles to the flame to create a sense of friction and movement.
+In the second photo, I used this triangular pattern on the part of the girl's body, emphasizing a feeling of movement.